jonthegray/readlee-trophies/README.md

   * 7 hardcoded students are provided
   * Switching between students preserves reading time and story count for each student

+## Known warnings

+* Opening a modal causes a warning about using findDOMNode().
+This is inside the react-bootstrap Modal code.
+* TrophyPage.jsx has a warning about missing dependencies in useEffect().
+This is due to a linter limitation.
+A developer looking at the code can see that the missing dependencies are the same across all renders, so technically aren't necessary.

 ## npm Dependencies

 * Font Awesome: free library of common icons